What does it mean to be a Mentor?

 Former BOLT leaders can choose to participate in trainings as full-time or part-time mentors.
 A full-time mentor commits to attending each Wednesday leader training and working with a second mentor partner as the leader of a home-group, or small group of new leaders.
-A part-time mentor is not required to attend trainings, and participates in the trainings for which he or she is available.
+A part-time mentor participates fully early in the semester, and is required to come to fewer meetings as the semester progresses.

-Both part-time and full-time mentors have the opportunity to lead a spring training trip for new BOLT leaders.
+Mentors have the opportunity to lead a spring training trip for new BOLT leaders.
+This opportunity is available to both part-time and full-time mentors, but preference is given to full time mentors.
 Typically held the week following spring break, the spring training trip is a five-day backpacking trip in the Delaware Water Gap, NJ.
+(The timeline varies slightly.
+We try to go as late as possible without conflicting with religious holidays and spring weekend dates.)
 For mentors, leading a trip is a way to continue to practice the leadership skills developed during their BOLT trainings and form another BOLT community.

 During the fall semester, mentors can also give their feedback on the BOLT program through steering committee meetings.
 Click here to learn more about steering committee.

 Being a mentor requires no formal application.
-To become a mentor, attend the first BOLT training session on Wednesday, February 23rd.
+To become a mentor, you will be asked to attend a mentor prep meeting in early February.

 Whether or not they have mentored in previous semesters, former BOLT leaders are invited to attend base camp during both the spring training trip and the fall BOLT trip.
 Base camp participants stay at a single campsite throughout the trips, available in case of any emergency problems.
 Each year, base camp-ers are an integral feature of the trips, providing anything from urgent medical care to forgotten cookware.
 Whether or not BOLT has remained a part of your life following your time as a BOLT leader, come out to base camp- we'd love to have you!